kdw9502/ngrinderwiki/LDAP-Configuration.md

-nGrinder supports LDAP login as a default plugin.
-If you enable this configuration, you can authenticate users using LDAP.
+NGrinder supports LDAP.
+If LDAP configuration is enabled, users can be authenticated by LDAP.
 It can be used with LDAP servers like Active Directory or OpenLDAP.

 ## Configuration